-Starting in 1982, Jordan worked for 23 years with CNN, where he rose through the ranks to become the network's chief news executive and president of newsgathering and international networks.
-Jordan oversaw CNN's worldwide news coverage, international outlets, global expansion, and international relations.
-He traveled around the world on CNN's behalf and reported on-air and online from Iraq, North Korea and elsewhere.
+At CNN, Jordan rose through the ranks to become the network's chief news executive and president of newsgathering and international networks, overseeing CNN's news coverage and international outlets, expansion and relations.

-Jordan's journalistic honors include Emmy Awards, Peabody Awards, Edward R. Murrow Awards, Headliner Awards, ACE Awards, The Robert F. Kennedy Journalism Award, The Vanguard Award, the Livingston Award, and the first Charles Weltner Freedom of Information Award.
+His honors include Emmy Awards, Peabody Awards, Edward R. Murrow Awards, Headliner Awards, ACE Awards, the Robert Kennedy Journalism Award, the Vanguard Award and the Livingston Award.

-Jordan wrote op-ed articles that appeared in dozens of newspapers including The New York Times, The International Herald Tribune, The Wall Street Journal, and The Atlanta Journal Constitution.
-His exclusive 1997 reporting from North Korea on the famine there appeared in Time magazine.
+Jordan's op-ed articles have appeared in dozens of newspapers including The New York Times, The International Herald Tribune, The Wall Street Journal and The Atlanta Journal Constitution.
+Time magazine showcased his exclusive 1997 reporting from North Korea on the famine there.

 He attended Georgia State University and DeKalb College.

-Jordan serves on the board of directors of the Fugees Family and is a member of the Council on Foreign Relations and the ONE Campaign.
+Jordan serves on the board of directors of the Fugees Family NGO and is an adviser to Brava Investments.